ctongfei/gizmos/README.md

   - Full support for trees and graphs, with all kinds of functional operators defined on them.

+  - Lazy by default: Higher-order transformational functions are nearly always executed in a non-strict manner: functions like `map`, `filter`, `flatMap` are always evaluated lazily.
+This allows chain application like `xs.map(f).filter(g).reduce(h)` to be much faster than the standard library.

   - Various algorithms provided out of the box: binary search; disjoint sets; A* search; ...

-  - Concretely based on basic algebraic concepts through [poly-algebra](https://github.com/ctongfei/poly-algebra) by extensive use of typeclass patterns.
+  - Concretely based on basic algebraic concepts through [poly-algebra](https://github.com/ctongfei/poly-algebra) by extensive use of typeclass patterns (Equiv / Order / Hashing / ...).

-  - Always non-strict when using higher-order transformational functions: functions like `map`, `filter`, `flatMap` are always evaluated lazily.
-This allows chain application like `xs.map(f).filter(g).reduce(h)` to be much faster than the standard library.

   - Macros sparingly used to boost performance on Int-indexed structures.

-Implicit conversions from Scala & Java collections to Poly collections are provided by importing the package `poly.collection.conversion._`.
+Implicit conversions from Scala & Java collections to Poly collections are provided by importing the objects `poly.collection.conversion.{Java, Scala}`.

 ## Installation